 Findings Supporting Evidence There are four Counselors and two Counseling Assistants to serve students at Hesperia High School.
 Each Counselor is SELPA Counseling assigned a portion of the alphabet based on last names, so that every student has counseling access.
-There is also an School Psychologist ELD Counselor as well as an AVID Counselor.
+There is also an ELD School Psychologist Counselor as well as an AVID Counselor.
 We offer academic, personal, and career counseling to all students.
-School Police Officer Every Counselor is available to assist in crisis situations.
+Every School Police Officer Counselor is available to assist in crisis situations.
 We have a variety of outside counseling resources available upon request or need.
-Community Crisis Response- Team We Really Care We have programs in place to assist students/parents who might need financial assistance with school supplies and/or graduation items.
+Community Crisis Response- Team Make a construction to a control of the design of the control of t We Really Care We have programs in place to assist students/parents who might need financial assistance with school supplies and/or graduation items.
 HHS also has a program to help with ScorpionCountry.com conflict mediation, peer support and teen issues.
 Parent Resource Center We have support and monthly meetings for our Spanish speaking parents through the site ELAC (English Learner Peer Leadership Advisory) and the district ELAC committees.
-Parents help to ELAC/DELAC create the agendas for these meetings based upon their particular needs in supporting their students.
-Title I Funds HHS is also beginning to provide after-school transportation for students wish to stay after school for tutoring and Single Plan for Student Achievement (SPSA) activities.
-This is an allocation of Title I funds that was deemed an appropriate use to help our students.
-Another use of Title I funds was the hiring of a reading intervention Reading Intervention Teacher teacher and a math intervention teacher who are able to give specific instruction to our struggling students.
+Parents help to create the agendas for these meetings based upon their ELAC/DELAC particular needs in supporting their students.
+Title I Funds HHS is also beginning to provide after-school transportation Single Plan for Student for students wish to stay after school for tutoring and activities.
+This is an allocation of Title I funds that was Achievement (SPSA) deemed an appropriate use to help our students.
+Another use of Title I funds was the hiring of a reading intervention Reading Intervention Teacher teacher and a math intervention teacher who are able to give Math Intervention Teacher specific instruction to our struggling students.